 Q: What is an embedded language?
 Which programming language is used in embedded systems?

 A programming language is a language that has been used for coding in the firmware application.
 Examples of embedded languages are VBA for Microsoft applications and various other versions of LISP in programs such as Emacs & AutoCAD.
 C remains the most widely used and is being accepted in the embedded programming language, with compilers available for almost every microprocessor, microcontroller and processor core on the market.
 However, this language wasn’t designed or intended for making firmware.

-Q: What are real times embedded systems?
+Q: Define real-time embedded systems?

 Q: What is DMA?
 How does DMA deal with a microcontroller?